saucelabs/sauce-docs/docs/api-testing/use-cases/fact.md

         value: staging
 ```

-In this way, by default, the test will be executed against the `staging` environment.
+With this setting, the test will be executed against the `staging` environment by default.

 2. In the **Unit**, set the **Fact** component to add the environment value to the incident signature.